 - a.
 Energy Storage: In line with the government's 2025 renewable energy generation target of 25% and 2050 net-zero carbon emission transformation target, we combine solar, wind, and other green energy power EMS, power regulation system PCS, battery BMS and module integration planning with UPS continuous power system to do a holistic construction. - b.
 Charging pile: In response to the growing electric vehicles, we provide overall services for charging piles: Including charging pile hardware, management software, and operation platform to increase user convenience. - c.
 Net Zero Carbon Emission: In view of the fact that obtaining green hydrogen and reducing costs are important keys to fuel cell electric vehicles and a part of green energy to achieve net zero emissions, we have continued to introduce hydrogen fuel cells and have recently promoted Panasonic applications in China. - d.
 Energy saving of transmission machinery: Focus on improving mechanical efficiency, mainly operating efficiency, such as the use of planetary reducer to replace the old WORM-GEAR reducer to improve efficiency.
 Use linear slide rail instead of hard rail to reduce friction coefficient and save energy.
 Adopt DD (multi-stage AC motor) instead of (motor + speed reducer) to improve efficiency and save energy. - e.
-Air conditioning energy saving: Maintain comfortable life, regulate and control temperature, and save energy.
-Analyze the operation mode of motors such as ice and water mainframe, fan (air conditioner), etc., and install inverter, detection SENSOR, controller, etc., to control the operation frequency, so as to save electricity and energy without running at full load all the time.
+Air conditioning energy saving: With the goal of improving energy efficiency and reducing energy consumption, under the same usage environment, temperature is adjusted and controlled to achieve energy-saving effects.
+It mainly targets the operation of motors such as chillers and fans (air handling units), analyzes their operation modes, and installs IE5 high-efficiency motor inverters,